utsav0/daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 [GitHub New Repo](https://github.com/new), The name should be the same as your username.
 (Rebelchris/rebelchris for me).

-You will now see an 8-bit giggling GitHub Octocat and the notice you found the unique repository.
+You will now see an 8-bit giggling GitHub Octocat and notice you found the unique repository.
 Make sure to add the .readme here!

 ## Styling your Readme

 Of course, it's now up to you to style your readme page; there are some fantastic examples!

-You can use markdown to style it; of course, we can use the repo to store images!
+You can use markdown to style it; we can use the repo to store images!

 For example, I created an asset folder and uploaded it for my header.
 Then I'm using the following to add it to the .readme.